BahriyeIlhan/pycab/README.md

 Processing Windows/Skylights...
 Processing Stairs...
 Processing Replacements...
+WARNING: did not find material Internal Door Composite in database
+WARNING: did not find material Window Composite in database
+WARNING: did not find material External Door Composite in database
+WARNING: did not find material Stair Composite in database
 ```

-The report is written to `reports` directory.
+The report is written to the `reports` directory.